About

 As an engineer, my technical insights and self-starting nature made me the driving force behind numerous successful projects.

-As an antenna designer, I understands about admittance, field density, beam focusing, polarity and “Q,” the essence of photons and quantum.
+As an antenna designer, I understand admittance, field density, beam focusing, polarity and “Q,” the essence of photons and quantum.